Multi-ring images of thin accretion disk of a regular naked compact object

-There is yet another interesting feature worth of comment: for small enough impact parameter (we take here $M=1$), $b \lesssim 0.2$ (yellow trajectories in Fig. \ref{fig:raytrac}), a new feature for this SV object emerges, consisting on a slightly divergent lens effect (rather than convergent) on the corresponding light rays.
+There is yet another interesting feature worth of comment: for small enough impact parameter, $b \lesssim 0.2$ (yellow trajectories in Fig. \ref{fig:raytrac}), a new feature for this SV object emerges, consisting on a slightly divergent lens effect (rather than convergent) on the corresponding light rays.
 The closest to the center, the weaker the deviation is, whereas the maximum divergent lens effect occurs around $b \approx 0.2$, and is immediately followed by the standard convergent behaviour for larger impact parameters.
 This effect can be traced back to the effective energy sources that - within the context of GR - generate this geometry.
 Indeed, one can verify that the stress energy tensor of this line element can be mimicked by a nonlinear theory of electrodynamics whose (positive) energy density is peaked at $r_{max}=l/4=0.1875$, and has negative pressures with minima at $r_{rad}=l/4=0.1875$ (radial component) and at $r_{ang}=0.13485$ (angular components).
-The repulsive gravity that this shell of negative pressure produces is responsible for the divergent lens effect.
+Typically, in wormhole \cite{VisserBook} and black bounce space-times \cite{Bronnikov:2021uta} negative pressures are required in order to prevent the focusing of geodesics via a local repulsive gravity effect it produces, and we similarly interpret this shell of negative pressure as responsible for the divergent lens effect.
 Since the center has vanishing energy and pressures, the lowest impact factors experience little or no deflection at all.